Hagia Sophia: Church of Justinian I (current structure)

-After the great earthquake of 25 October 989, which collapsed the western dome arch, Emperor Basil II asked for the Armenian architect Trdat, creator of the Cathedral of Ani, to direct the repairs.
+After an earthquake in 989 collapsed the western dome arch, Emperor Basil II asked for the Armenian architect Trdat, creator of the Cathedral of Ani, to direct the repairs.
 He erected again and reinforced the fallen dome arch, and rebuilt the west side of the dome with 15 dome ribs.
 The extent of the damage required six years of repair and reconstruction; the church was re-opened on 13 May 994.
 At the end of the reconstruction, the church's decorations were renovated, including the addition of four immense paintings of cherubs; a new depiction of Christ on the dome; a burial cloth of Christ shown on Fridays, and on the apse a new depiction of the Virgin Mary holding Jesus, between the apostles Peter and Paul.
 On the great side arches were painted the prophets and the teachers of the church.